dcraiovan/Crowdfunding-ETL/README.md

   - Using the ERD that you created in this module, you’ll create a backers table that has primary and foreign keys based on the summary information about the backers.csv dataset.
 You'll then export the updated database schema as a PostgreSQL file and use it to create the backers table in the crowdfunding_db database.
 Finally, you'll use pgAdmin to upload the backers.csv file into the backers table.

 - Deliverable 4: SQL Analysis
-  - Using SQL, we performed a data analysis on the crowdfunding_db database.
+  - Using SQL, we performed a data analysis on the crowdfunding_db database:
+    - email_contacts_remaining_goal_amount.csv
+    - email_backers_remaining_goal_amount.csv